 There is several ways you can harness the uniting and igniting power of the World Cup to your advantage in the workplace.
 Many official organisations such as ACAS encourage flexibility during sporting events for a more productive and engaged workforce.
 With that in mind, here are a couple of ways you might want to instill flexibility around the World Cup and other future sporting events.

-This is best agreed well in advance of the event, and it will depend on the nature of your business and the contracts of employees in question, but allowing employees to start and finish earlier, or make time up, maybe a way to allow them to watch without taking leave or sickness absence.
+This is best agreed well in advance of the event, and it will depend on the nature of your business and the contracts of employees in question, but allowing employees to start and finish earlier, or make time up, maybe a way to allow them to watch without taking leave.
 It’s important here that you are fair and consistent across all staff – if you can’t offer flexible working to all staff members during this period, it’s probably not the best option.
 You should also consider how people may feel if they are not particularly interested in the sporting event in question – are you prepared to allow them flexible working hours too?

 Showing the games